lambdamikel/Busch-2090/README.md

 Like the original, it contains a number of **ROM programs** that can be loaded via the key sequence ``HALT, PGM, <HEXKEY>``.
 The programs are

 - ``PGM 0`` : show & set date of the battery-buffered DS3213 Real Time Clock.
 The original 2090 contains a test program here.
-- ``PGM 1`` : load MIC program from SDcard, or transfer to real Microtronic via 2095 emulation
+- ``PGM 1`` : loads a ``MIC`` file from SDcard into the emulator memory, OR transfer the file contents to an original Microtronic via 2095 emulation over the wire.
+Note that **there is an important difference to the original** - the **program is loaded at the currently active address shown in the display (PC)!** Make sure to specify the start address before using ``PGM 1`` by means of ``HALT-NEXT-xx``, where ``xx`` is the two-digital hex start address (from ``00`` to ``FF``).
+Usually, ``00``.
+So, usually you want to use the load function as follow: ``HALT-NEXT-00-PGM-1``.
+This is a *useful extension to the orginal behavior, because it allows you to load "reusable" program fragments into different memory regions.* Unfortunately, the (conditional) jump instructions in the Microtronic are all absolute and not relocatable, so there is a limit to the usefulness of this feature currently.
+However, it is conceivable to automatically rewrite these (conditional) jump instructions during load to reflect the proper offset / load address, which is a useful extension for a future firmware update.
-- ``PGM 2`` : load current RAM contents to MIC program on SDcard, or receive a program from a connected 2090 Microtronic over the wire via the 2095 emulation
+- ``PGM 2`` : saves the current RAM contents to a ``MIC`` file on SDcard, or receives a program from a connected original Microtronic over the wire via the 2095 emulation.
+Note that, unlike ``PGM 1``, ``PGM 2`` does not care for the current address (PC), but rather dumps the whole memory contents into a ``MIC`` file.
 - ``PGM 3`` : set clock; this also sets the DS323 RTC
 - ``PGM 4`` : show clock
 - ``PGM 5`` : clear memory